XOW Logo

 The 100 Greatest Marvels of All Time {Comic Books} Disclose

 Note: Entire series reprints the 25 greatest Marvel comics as voted by the readers on the internet.
-First 5 issues reprint 4 issues each.
-Last 5 issues reprint a single issue each.
+The first 5 issues reprint 4 issues each and the remaining 5 issues reprint a single issue each.
+Diamond Previews solicitation and shipping lists had the title of the final 5 issues as "100 Greatest Marvels Countdown" with incorrect numbering.

 2001 - 10